-Due to the phenomenological character of our model, we can choose any neutrino mass values, in principle, which are in agreement with the available experimental data.
-But below we give some arguments in favor of the particular chosen values.
-As is known, the problem of the origin of the masses of fundamental fermions, which are very different by their mass values, remains still unsolved.
-In the framework of the MESM, these masses arise due to Yukawa couplings between the fields of the fundamental fermions and the Higgs field.
+As is known, the problem of the origin of the masses of fundamental fermions, which are strongly various with their values, is still not completely understood.
+In the framework of the $\nu$SM, these values arise due to Yukawa couplings between the fields of the neutrinos and the Higgs field.
 However, the values of the neutrino masses are very small, so probably a mechanism of their appearance is basically related to the Majorana nature of neutrinos.